 First, I will make the case why super-corporations do not view outer space as the new frontier (in my view a distraction from the bigger picture), but instead are focusing on our inner biological data.
 Genomic data science is the field of study interested in using powerful computational and statistical methods to decode the functional information hidden in DNA sequences.
 Genomic research estimates there is 2 - 40 exabytes of untapped data to be marketed.
 The 40 exabytes figure is the amount of memory the Human population's genome by 2025 would take up.
 For reference, 5 exabytes could store all of the words ever spoken by human beings.

 Furthermore, DNA is a language.
 From John the Apostle (1:14): The Word became flesh and dwelt among us.
-Logos, not only divine order but a physical language, became identical to flesh.
-Programming languages can do almost anything you tell them to, which is why our DNA should be protected from data collection at all costs.
+Logos, not only an abstracted divine order but a physical language, became identical to flesh.
+Programming languages can do almost anything you tell them to, which is why our DNA (a divine language) should be protected from data collection and programming experiments at all costs.

 Companies such as 23andMe are already using our genes for their own purposes.
 DNA databases were used to pinpoint and incriminate one of their customer's family members.
 As a secondary anecdotal source, Martin Chrzanowski recently was at the airport, where he was given the choice of waiting on the seemingly long TSA line, or with the scan of his eye, go past the line and board his flight.
 Not only was the Iris scan line going just as fast, but the TSA line had spacers making it artificially long.

 Another example is with smartphones.
 First fingerprints were used and now Iris scans are the default.
 Why is this dangerous?
 Again, a legal avenue or loophole is opened when we consent to giving up our biological data.
 If your phone is protected using a pin code, then giving this pin to the police would be tantamount to self-incrimination.
 But with biometrics, the laws make it much easier to force you to unlock your phone.